anchat1990/gitpitch/PITCHME.md

 - Used Bitbucket for code reviews |

 Note:
-bitbucket is similar to github in its pull request style. pycharm helped provide and abstraction and i never really needed to look at the git fundamentals.
+bitbucket is similar to github in its pull request style. pycharm helped provide an abstraction and i never really needed to look at the git fundamentals.
+Github allows more than one commit to be associated with a pull request !Open github!
+My commit messages were pretty bad too but not as bad as these...
-Open github

 ---
 ![Git_commit](assets/image/git-commit.jpg)